npm/npm/README.md

 **tl;dr**

 * Use `sudo` for greater safety.
-Or don't.
+Or don't, if you prefer not to.
 * npm will downgrade permissions if it's root before running any build scripts that package authors specified.

 ### More details...

-As of version 0.3, it is recommended to run some npm commands as root.
+As of version 0.3, it is recommended to run npm as root.
 This allows npm to change the user identifier to the `nobody` user prior to running any package build or test commands.

-If this user id switch fails (generally because you are not the root user) then the command will fail.
+If you are not the root user, or if you are on a platform that does not support uid switching, then npm will not attempt to change the userid.

-If you would prefer to run npm as your own user, giving package scripts the same rights that your user account enjoys, then you may do so by setting the `unsafe-perm` config value to `true`:
+If you would like to ensure that npm **always** runs scripts as the "nobody" user, and have it fail if it cannot downgrade permissions, then set the following configuration param:

-    npm config set unsafe-perm true
+    npm config set unsafe-perm false

-or simply by setting the `--unsafe` flag to any individual command:

-    npm test express --unsafe

-Note that root/sudo access is only required when npm is doing the following actions:

-1. Writing files and folders to the root.
-2. Running package lifecycle scripts (generally to either build or test).

-If you run npm without root privileges, and it doesn't have to do either of these things, then no error will occur.

-## More Fancy Installing

-First, get the code.
-Maybe use git for this.
-That'd be cool.
-Very fancy.

-The default make target is `install`, which downloads the current stable version of npm, and installs that for you.

-If you want to install the exact code that you're looking at, the bleeding-edge master branch, do this:

-    sudo make dev

-If you'd prefer to just symlink in the current code so you can hack on it, you can do this:

-    sudo make link

-If you check out the Makefile, you'll see that these are just running npm commands at the cli.js script directly.
-You can also use npm without ever installing it by using `node cli.js` instead of "npm".
-Set up an alias if you want, that's fine.
-(You'll still need read permission to the root/binroot/manroot folders, but at this point, you probably grok all that anyway.)
+to prevent it from ever running in unsafe mode, even as non-root users.

 ## Uninstalling